 Criterion 5.4.
 The Organization shall use local processing, local services, and local value adding to meet the requirements of The Organization where these are available, proportionate to scale, intensity and risk.
-If these are not locally available, The Organization shall make reasonable attempts to help establish these services.
-(C5.2 P&C V4)
+If these are not locally

-This Criterion is fulfilled in Indicator 4.3.1
+This Criterion is fulfilled by Indicator 4.3.1